Classification: Immunomudulatory Agent

 In order to receive pomalidomide, patients will need to participate in a program called REMS (Risk Evaluation and Mitigation Strategy).
 This program educates healthcare professionals and patients about the dangers of pomalidomide exposure to a fetus.
 This exposure can cause serious birth defects and patients taking the medication will need to use two reliable forms of birth control.
 This includes men taking pomalidomide because it is present in sperm.
 The REMS program limits who can prescribe and dispense the medication.
 Patients will also need to complete a survey and safety agreement before starting the drug and every month they are taking it.
 Important safety reminders:

-- Women who can become pregnant must agree to use 2 forms of reliable birth control during treatment and for four weeks after therapy is stopped.
+- Women who can become pregnant must agree to use 2 forms of reliable birth control during treatment (even if there are breaks or pauses in treatment), and for four weeks after therapy is stopped.

-- Men should not father a child for 4 weeks before therapy, during therapy or for 4 weeks after therapy is stopped.
+- Men should not father a child for 4 weeks before therapy, during therapy (even if there are breaks or pauses in treatment), or for 4 weeks after therapy is stopped.

 - Men must use a condom for any sexual contact during this time, even if they have had a vasectomy with women of childbearing potential and for up to 28 days after stopping treatment.